acf-extended/ACF-Extended/readme.txt

 == Changelog ==

 = 0.8.4 =
-* Module: Added Single Meta Save feature - Compress all fields values from the current post, term & user into one single meta data.
+* Module: Added Single Meta Save feature - Compress all fields values from the current post, term or user into one single meta data.
 This feature is disabled by default, to enable it, use `acf_update_setting('acfe/modules/single_meta', true);`.
 More informations available in the readme.
 * Module: Dynamic Post Types - Added `while(have_archive()): the_archive();` logic when the "Admin Archive Page" setting is turned on.
 This template tags can be used in the `archive-post-type.php` template which makes `get_field('my_field')` calls easier
 * Module: Dynamic Post Types/Taxonomies - Fixed Posts/Terms column data when object was trashed.
 * Module: PHP AutoSync - PHP sync files are now removed when the field group is disabled/trashed.